 Maybe you’ve already got enough money sitting in a savings account, waiting to spend on the perfect home.
 But if your cash is socked away in various places, like stocks or money market accounts, you’ll want to cash out those accounts and gather your money together.

 You’ll probably want to talk to a financial advisor and a tax professional before cashing everything out, just to make sure you understand the full picture and all of the tax implications of liquidating these types of accounts.

 Once you’ve figured out where the money is coming from, it will be easier to take the next step: getting proof that you have the cash.

 2. Obtain proof of funds from the bank

-If you make a cash offer and you want to be competitive, it’s a good thing to have a letter from the bank, advises Ludecker, in order to prove that you have the cash available.
+If you make a cash offer and want to be competitive, it’s a good thing to have a letter from the bank to prove you have the cash available, advises Ludecker.

 “Talk to the institution that holds your money and ask them to provide a letter stating you’re able to purchase in cash up to a certain amount and attach it with your offer.”